 Information About Brokerage Services (IABS) & Consumer Protection Notice

-Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with prospective buyers, tenants, sellers, and landlord concerning specific real property.
-The Information About Brokerage Services form (or the IABS), is the required method to provide that information to those parties.
-TREC is ramping up enforcement of this rule.
+Texas law requires all brokers and sales agents to provide written notice regarding information about brokerage services at the first substantive communication with prospective buyers, tenants, sellers, and landlords concerning specific real property.
+The Information About Brokerage Services form (or the IABS) is the required method to provide that information to those parties.

-Make sure you are in compliance by following these simple rules:
+Make sure to comply by following these simple rules.

 All fields in the IABS must be correctly filled out.

 Post a link to the IABS form labeled "Texas Real Estate Commission Information About Brokerage Service," in at least 10 point font or "TREC Consumer Protection Notice" in at least 12 point font on the homepage of the business' website, in a readily noticeable place.